Explore Career Paths

 Gap Programs Popular with UW Students

-Student Conservation Association – The SCA is a fantastic organization that motivates and deploys thousands of young people who care passionately about improving the natural world.
+Student Conservation Association – The SCA motivates and deploys thousands of young people who care about improving the natural world.
 They intern in national parks and public lands and urban green spaces to make improvements and learn conservation and sustainability practices.
-They learn how to plan, enact, and lead, all while making a tangible impact in conservation.
 There is a one-time $25 application fee to join the corps, but once you pay that fee, you can apply to do as many SCA programs as you wish throughout your lifetime.

 Cool Works – Not technically a gap year program, however if you have skills or interests in certain areas (skiing, scuba, mountaineering, etc…) you may find a “cool” way to spend a gap year here

-WWOOF -Want to live and learn on organic farms worldwide?
-Want to share your life with other like-minded people?
+WWOOF – Want to share your life with other like-minded people?
 WWOOF is a worldwide movement linking volunteers with organic farmers and growers to promote cultural and educational experiences based on trust and non-monetary exchange, thereby helping to build a sustainable, global community.
-As a volunteer (or WWOOFer as we call them) you will live alongside your host helping with daily tasks and experiencing life as a farmer.
+As a volunteer, you will live alongside your host helping with daily tasks and experiencing life as a farmer.